-This class Action is called In re: PVC Pipe Antitrust Litigation, Case No. 1:24-cv-07639, and is pending in the United States District Court for the Northern District of Illinois.
+This class action is called In re: PVC Pipe Antitrust Litigation, Case No. 1:24-cv-07639, and is pending in the United States District Court for the Northern District of Illinois.
 Judge LaShonda A. Hunt is overseeing this Action.
-Plaintiffs allege that OPIS, Converter Defendants, and their co-conspirators conspired and combined to fix, raise, maintain, and stabilize the price of PVC Pipe from January 1, 2021, to May 16, 2025, with the intent and expected result of increasing prices of PVC Pipe (i.e. PVC municipal pipe, which includes PVC municipal drinking water pipe and PVC municipal sewer pipe, PVC plumbing or Drain, Waste, Vent pipe, and electrical conduit pipe) sold in the United States and its territories, in violation of federal antitrust laws and various state antitrust and consumer protection laws.
+End-User Class Plaintiffs allege that Converter Defendants, Defendant Oil Price Information Service, LLC (“OPIS”) and their co-conspirators conspired and combined to fix, raise, maintain, and stabilize the price of PVC Pipe Products since at least September 1, 2017, with the intent and expected result of increasing prices of PVC Pipe (i.e., PVC municipal pipe, which includes PVC municipal drinking water pipe and PVC municipal sewer pipe, PVC plumbing or Drain, Waste, Vent pipe, and electrical conduit pipe) sold in the United States and its territories, in violation of federal antitrust laws and various state antitrust and consumer protection laws.

-The Converter Defendants (Atkore, Inc.; Cantex, Inc.; Diamond Plastics Corporation; IPEX USA LLC; PipeLife Jetstream, Inc.; J-M Manufacturing Company, Inc. d/b/a JM Eagle; National Pipe & Plastics, Inc.; Northern Pipe Products, Inc.; Otter Tail Corporation; Prime Conduit, Inc.; Sanderson Pipe Corporation; Southern Pipe, Inc.; Westlake Corporation; Westlake Pipe & Fittings Corporation; and Vinyltech Corporation) are producers of PVC Pipe in the United States.
-OPIS published a newsletter through which the Converter Defendants and their co-conspirators fixed the prices of the PVC they manufactured and/or sold.
-Settling Plaintiffs have reached a Settlement with OPIS.
-However, Settling Plaintiffs’ case is still proceeding against the Converter Defendants.
-The Converter Defendants may be subject to separate settlements, judgments, and class certification orders.
+The Converter Defendants (Atkore Inc.; Cantex, Inc.; Diamond Plastics Corporation; IPEX USA LLC; PipeLife Jetstream, Inc.; J-M Manufacturing Company, Inc. d/b/a JM Eagle; National Pipe & Plastics, Inc.; Northern Pipe Products, Inc.; Otter Tail Corporation; Prime Conduit, Inc.; Sanderson Pipe Corporation; Southern Pipe, Inc.; Westlake Corporation; Westlake Pipe & Fittings Corporation; and Vinyltech Corporation) are producers of PVC Pipe Products in the United States.
+Defendant OPIS published a newsletter through which the Converter Defendants and their co-conspirators allegedly fixed the prices of the PVC they manufactured and/or sold.
+The End-User Class has reached a settlement with OPIS and now with Atkore and Northern Pipe and Vinyltech.
+However, the End-User Class case is still proceeding against the Non-Settling Defendants.
+The Non-Settling Defendants may be subject to separate settlements, judgments, and class certification orders.
 If applicable, you will receive a separate notice regarding the progress of the litigation and any resolution of claims against the other Defendants.

-OPIS has not conceded or admitted any allegations of wrongdoing in this lawsuit and would allege numerous defenses to Plaintiffs’ claims if the case against it were to proceed.
+The Settling Defendants have not conceded or admitted any allegations of wrongdoing in this lawsuit and would allege numerous defenses to End-User Class Plaintiffs’ claims if the case against it were to proceed.

-In a class action lawsuit, one or more people or businesses called Settling Plaintiffs sue on behalf of others who have similar claims, all of whom together are a “class.”
-Individual class members do not have to file a lawsuit to participate in the class action Settlement, or be bound by the judgment in the class action.
+In a class action lawsuit, one or more people or businesses called plaintiffs sue on behalf of others who have similar claims, all of whom together are a “class.”
+Individual class members do not have to file a lawsuit to participate in the class action settlement, or be bound by the judgment in the class action.
 One court resolves the issues for everyone in the class, except for those who exclude themselves from the class.
-The Settling Plaintiffs in this case are Plaintiffs: End-Users and NCSPs.
+The plaintiffs in this case are End-User Class.

-The Court did not decide in favor of Settling Plaintiffs or OPIS.
-Settling Plaintiffs believe they may have won at trial and possibly obtained a greater recovery.
-OPIS believes Settling Plaintiffs may not have succeeded at class certification or won at a trial.
-But litigation involves risks to both sides, and therefore Settling Plaintiffs and OPIS have agreed to the Settlement.
-The Settlement requires OPIS to pay money, as well as provide specified cooperation in the Settling Plaintiffs’ continued prosecution of the litigation.
-Settling Plaintiffs and their attorneys believe the Settlement is in the best interests of all Settlement Class members.
+The Court did not decide in favor of End-User Class Plaintiffs or the Settling Defendants.
+End-User Class Plaintiffs believe they may have won at trial and possibly obtained a greater recovery.
+The Settling Defendants believe End-User Class Plaintiffs may not have succeeded at class certification or won at a trial.
+But litigation involves risks to both sides, and therefore End-User Class Plaintiffs and the Settling Defendants have agreed to the Settlements.
+The Settlements require the Settling Defendants to pay money, as well as provide specified cooperation in the End-User Class Plaintiffs’ continued prosecution of the litigation.
+End-User Class Plaintiffs and their attorneys believe the Settlements are in the best interests of all End-User Settlement Class members.

 The Court decided that, for Settlement purposes, members of the End-User Settlement Class are defined as:

-All purchasers of PVC pipe in the United States between January 1, 2021 through May 16, 2025 who fall into any of the following categories: (1) All public water systems that purchased PVC Pipe for end use, including in connection with the treatment or supply of water; (2) All public wastewater systems that purchased PVC pipe for end use, including for the collection, disposal, or treatment of wastewater; (3) All suppliers of public energy or electricity that purchased PVC pipe for end use, including in connection with the supply of electricity for public consumption; or (4) All purchasers of PVC Pipe that purchased from a seller who purchased the product indirectly from Defendants.
+All purchasers of PVC Pipe Products in the United States and territories during the period September 1, 2017, through June 10, 2026, who fall into any of the following categories: (1) All public water systems that purchased PVC Pipe Products for end-use, including in connection with the treatment or supply of water; (2) All public wastewater systems that purchased PVC Pipe Products for end-use, including for the collection, disposal or treatment of wastewater; (3) All suppliers of public energy or electricity that purchased PVC Pipe Products for end-use, including in connection with the supply of electricity for public consumption; and (4) All purchasers of PVC Pipe Products, who purchased from a seller that purchased the product indirectly from any of the Converter Defendants (or from any of the Converter Defendants’ parents, predecessors, subsidiaries, or Affiliates).

-While this Settlement is only with OPIS at this time, the End-User Settlement Class includes all purchasers of PVC Pipe products (as defined in FAQ 6) who fall within the End-User Class definition set forth above.
-If you are a member of the End-User Settlement Class and do not exclude yourself, you may be eligible to participate in (or exclude yourself from) any additional settlements which may arise with any other Defendants in the case.
+While these Settlements are only with Atkore and Northern Pipe and Vinyltech, the End-User Settlement Class includes all purchasers of PVC Pipe Products (as defined in FAQ 6) who fall within the End-User Settlement Class definition set forth above.
 You may be a member of more than one class in this case.
 If so, you need to evaluate your participation and choices with respect to participation in each class separately.

 Yes.
-As noted in FAQ 5, specifically excluded from the End-User Class are any direct purchases from Converter Defendants; any federal government entity; Defendants; the officers, directors, or employees of any Defendant; any entity in which any Defendant has a controlling interest; and any affiliate, legal representative, heir, or assign of any Defendant.
-Also excluded from the End-User Settlement Class is, any judicial officer presiding over this action and the members of his/her immediate family and judicial staff, any juror assigned to this action, any business majority-owned by any such person, and any Co-Conspirator identified in this Action.
+As noted in FAQ 5, specifically excluded from the End-User Settlement Class are: (1) Defendants; the officers, directors, or employees of any Defendant; any entity in which any Defendant has a controlling interest; and any Affiliate, legal representative, heir, or assign of any Defendant; (2) any federal government entity; and (3) any judicial officer presiding over this Action and the members of his/her immediate family and judicial staff, any juror assigned to this Action, and any business majority-owned by any such person.

-No money will be distributed at this time.
-End-User Settlement Class Counsel will continue to pursue the lawsuit against the Non-Settling Defendants.
-At a later time, End-User Settlement Class Counsel will request that the Court approve a plan of allocation, award attorneys’ fees, permit the reimbursement of certain litigation costs and expenses, and award service awards for the class representatives.
+No claims will be distributed at this time to the End-User Settlement Class.
+Interim Co-Lead Counsel will continue to pursue the lawsuit against the Non-Settling Defendants.
+At a later time, Interim Co-Lead Counsel will request that the Court approve a plan of distribution, award attorneys’ fees, permit the reimbursement of certain litigation costs and expenses, and award service awards for the class representatives.
 You will receive further notice and an opportunity to make a claim or object to these requests.
-See FAQ 20 for more information regarding End-User Settlement Class Counsel’s attorneys’ fees, costs, and expenses.
+See FAQ 20 for more information regarding Interim Co-Lead Counsel’s attorneys’ fees, costs, and expenses.
 All Settlement funds that remain after payment of the Court ordered attorneys’ fees, expenses, and service awards will be distributed at the conclusion of the lawsuit or as ordered by the Court.

-Unless you exclude yourself, you are staying in the End-User Settlement Class, which means that you cannot sue, continue to sue, or be part of any other lawsuit against OPIS that pertains to the Released Claims (as defined in the Settlement Agreement).
+Unless you exclude yourself, you are staying in the End-User Settlement Class, which means that you cannot sue, continue to sue, or be part of any other lawsuit against the Settling Defendants that pertain to the Released Claims (as defined in the Settlement Agreements).

-If you do nothing, you will remain a member of the End-User Class and participate in this Settlement if you submit a valid claim form, if required, when that option is available at a later date.
-You will also have the opportunity to participate in (or exclude yourself from) any future settlements or judgments obtained by Settling Plaintiffs against other Defendants in the case, and you will also have an opportunity to object to the plan of allocation and requests for attorneys’ fees, reimbursement of expenses, and service awards.
+If you do nothing, you will remain a member of the End-User Settlement Class and participate in these Settlements if you submit a valid claim form, if required, when that option is available at a later date.
+You will also have the opportunity to participate in (or exclude yourself from) future settlements or judgments obtained by End-User Class Plaintiffs against any Non-Settling Defendants in the case, and you will also have an opportunity to object to the plan of allocation and requests for attorneys’ fees, further reimbursement of expenses, and service awards.

-If you do not want the benefits offered by the Settlement and you do not want to be legally bound by the terms of the Settlement, or if you wish to pursue your own separate lawsuit against OPIS, you must exclude yourself by submitting a written request for exclusion to the Settlement Administrator (see address below) by April 9, 2026, stating your intent to exclude yourself from the End-User Class.
+If you do not want the benefits offered by either or both of the Settlements and you do not want to be legally bound by the terms of these Settlements, or if you wish to pursue your own separate lawsuit against the Settling Defendants, you must exclude yourself by submitting a written request for exclusion to the Settlement Administrator (see address below) by September 8, 2026 stating your intent to exclude yourself from the End-User Settlement Class.
 Your request for exclusion must include the following:

 If You are an individual: